c64scene-ar/4kindness/4kindness_internals.en.rst

 It works.
 And it also works for the 3rd row, 4th, etc. We have a working value-generator for ``rol``.

-The complete assembler code is in `github <https://github.com/c64scene-ar/4kindness/blob/master/intro.s#L233>`__.
+The complete source code is in `github <https://github.com/c64scene-ar/4kindness/blob/master/intro.s#L233>`__.
-There is nothing strange except.
-But it is worth describing how we use the tables in assembler:
+But it is worth describing how we use the tables:

 .. code:: asm